Geography

 Earthquakes

-• The sudden tremors or shaking of the earth's crust is called an earthquake.
-When a part of the earth's surface moves backward and forward or up and down, the earth's surface 'quakes', and these are called the 'earthquake'.
+The sudden tremors or shaking of the Earth's crust are called an earthquake.
+When a part of the earth's surface moves backward and forward or up and down, the earth's surface 'quakes', and these are called 'earthquakes'.

-• 'Seismology' the special branch of Geology, It deals with the study of earthquake.
+'Seismology' is the special branch of Geology that deals with the study of earthquakes.

 Seismic Waves

-• Seismic waves are recorded on the seismograph Seismic waves are mainly of three types-1.
-Primary waves, 2 Secondary waves and 3.
-Surface or Long waves.
+Seismic waves are recorded on the seismograph.
+Seismic waves are mainly of three types:

-NASA launched first ever INSIGHT (Interior Exploration using Seismic Investigation, Geodesy and Heat Transport) Mission (on 5 May, 2018) to explore the deep interior of Mars.
-It was launched by United Launch Alliance (ULA) Atlas V rocket from space launch complex 2 at Vandenberg Air force Base in California.
+NASA launched the first-ever INSIGHT (Interior Exploration using Seismic Investigation, Geodesy and Heat Transport) Mission (on 5 May 2018) to explore the deep interior of Mars.
+It was launched by United Launch Alliance (ULA) Atlas V rocket from Space Launch Complex 2 at Vandenberg Air Force Base in California.

 Volcanic Activity